We may earn money or products from the companies mentioned in this post.

 Our experience visiting Europe’s rainiest city

-We spent 3 days in Bergen at the end of a two-week Scandinavian trip.
+We spent 3 days in Bergen at the end of a 12-day Scandinavian trip.
 Our trip took us from Copenhagen up the West Sweden coast to Oslo, Norway and through the brilliant Norwegian fjords.
 Eventually we arrived in Bergen by train from Flåm.
 Our trip started out with beautiful warmer-than-seasonal weather in other parts of Scandinavia, but in true Bergen fashion, it rained nearly the entire time we were there.
 We weren’t necessarily disappointed by the rain, as it should be expected.
 It rains in Bergen anywhere between 235-270 days each year.
 That’s at least ⅔ of the year that you can expect showers!

 We made the best of our visit to the rainiest city in Europe.
 We put on our raincoats, borrowed an umbrella from the hotel, and headed out in the rain to enjoy the top sites in Bergen.
 Our 3-day Bergen itinerary is great for rain, shine, or snow.
 It hits the top tourist sites in Bergen, which you can easily see in 1, 2, or 3 days in Bergen, Norway depending on how much time you have and how slow you like to travel.
 We tend to stay a day or so longer than most travel sites recommend simply because when you travel with kids, downtime is always a must.
 It allows us to enjoy the sites without feeling rushed.